 Aside from the litigation, some of these cheerleaders have filed complaints with the Equal Employment Opportunity Commission and the Florida Commission on Human Relations, accusing management of having different standards when it comes to men and women and that they were discriminated against due to gender and/or religion.
 If the settlement is rejected, the complaints will continue through due process.
 According to one team’s handbook, there are anti-fraternization policies that require cheerleaders to avoid fraternization with players (note: the same policy does not exist for the players).
 The cheerleaders are also required to block players from following them on social media, and are not allowed to post pictures of themselves in their uniforms.
 Again, the players are not required to follow any of these same rules.

 The NFL has responded by indicating that it supports fair employment practices and will work to ensure that they are fully compliant with state and federal laws when it comes to a positive and respectful environment free from discrimination and harassment.
 Still, the cheerleaders’ settlement offer is strategic, and puts the NFL on the spot regarding whether it is serious about ensuring a “positive” and “respectful” environment when it comes to the rights of NFL cheerleaders by essentially offering to drop the claims entirely if they make good on their stated commitment to discrimination-free work environments.

 Florida Civil Rights Lawyer

 Certain acts motivated by gender constitute civil rights violations.
 These include discriminatory hiring practices, sexual harassment, and related discrimination.
 It is illegal to treat people differently based upon their gender or religion.
-The Baez Law Firm can help you put together a case against those who have discriminated against you.
+The criminal defense lawyers at the Baez Law Firm can help you put together a case against those who have discriminated against you.
 Contact us today to find out more.